↑ Can HF Radio Propagation be predicted?

 These tools are useful, but not without limitations.
 The ionosphere and other factors can affect HF radio communication.
 Backup plans and other forms of communication are required in the event of a disruption in HF radio transmission.

 Learn how to watch and forecast Real-time Band Conditions.
-See also an index for HF Radio Propagarion.
+See also an index of terms for HF Radio Propagarion.

 If no flags are displayed, it means that the s01.flagcounter.com server is down!